zaiisao/Documentation/en/Voice/effect_mixing_windows.md

 - [unloadEffect](https://docs.agora.io/en/Voice/API%20Reference/cpp/classagora_1_1rtc_1_1_rtc_engine_parameters.html#afd2cc4d59101cef1b5dc9296e604d047)

 ### Considerations

+- Preloading is not mandatory, but to improve effeciency or to play the audio effect multiple times, Agora recommends you preload the audio effect.
-The above methods have return values.
+- The above methods have return values.
 If the API fails, the return is < 0.

 ## Audio Mixing